 5.2.
 Administration of Estates.
 We will normally submit monthly interim bills or at regular stages during the administration, starting with the obtaining of a Grant.
 The final account will be prepared when the Estate Accounts are ready for approval.
 We may charge, in addition to our hourly rate, a further percentage in accordance with the Law Society guidelines as outlined in the client care letter.

 5.3.
 Other cases or Transactions.
 It is normal practice to ask clients to pay interim bills and sums of money from time to time on account of the charges and expenses which are expected in the following weeks or months.
 We find that this helps clients in budgeting for costs as well as keeping them informed of the legal expenses which are being incurred.
 If such requests are not met with prompt payment, delay in the progress of a case may result.
 In the unlikely event of any bill or request for payment not being met, this firm must reserve the right to stop acting for you further.

 5.4.
-If we hold money on client account that has been earmarked for fees and we properly require payment of those fees by sending you a bill of costs or other written notification of the costs incurred we are required to transfer that money to discharge those fees no later than 14 days after we send the bill of costs
+If we hold money on client account that has been earmarked for fees and we properly require payment of those fees by sending you a bill of costs or other written notification of the costs incurred we will transfer that money to our office account to discharge those fees.

 5.5.
 Payment is due to us within 14 days of our sending you a bill.
 Interest will be charged on a daily basis at 4% above Lloyds TSB Base Lending Rate from time to time from 28 days after delivery by us of the bill.